RockerKitten/BoneAppetit/JotunnModStub/Package/README.md

 Country Fried Lox Meat

 v.
 1.1.0
-Pancakes
+Poridge
 Smoked Fish

-Bacon
+Food Menu Assets Courtesy of zarboz
+-Bacon
+-Coffee
+-Pizza
+-Pancakes

 To Do/ Current Ideas
--add food menu items (in progress with permission from zarboz) -expand menu
+x-add food menu items (done)
+-expand menu (In progress)
 -localizaion
--add another new processing station for food
--add new food drops from creatures
+-add another new processing station for food and expansions -add new food drops from creatures
 -meals/config sync

 This mod is routinely tested on a dedicated server with a great many other mods.
-To ensure your crafting stations don't disappear, and that food doesn't vanish, please put on the dedicated server as well as ALL clients.
+To ensure your crafting stations don't disappear, and that food doesn't turn to dust, please put on the dedicated server as well as ALL clients.

 Huge thanks to zarboz, GraveBear, and plumga for helping me get going, setting me up, and encouraging me the whole way!
 This mod wouldn't exist without them.